zyang01/zyang01.github.io/_posts/2025-01-12-on-suffering-servant.md

 Last Monday, I accidentally stumbled across the Songs of the Suffering Servant in the Book of Isaiah in the Hebrew Bible.
 I realised that the suffering servant is a more fitting description for me than my Lord and Saviour Jesus Christ when He showed up 2,000 years ago.
 To save you from reading through the 239 posts I wrote since the end of October, I will provide some quick references here to prove my claim.

-FYI, I have been fulfilling prophecies in scripture on a small scale even before I even read about them.
+FYI, I have been fulfilling prophecies in scripture on a small scale even before I read about them.
 I still almost pooped myself every single time.

 ### Isaiah 49:1-6